Deadline: March 15, 2023

 We are seeking people with good written communication, a computing / IT background, some knowledge of wildlife, and who work well alone or in a team environment to assist us in maintaining our database information during our spring/summer season.

 WILDNorth is a non-partisan, charitable organization that provides compassionate care for injured and orphaned wildlife and educates the public on the importance of wildlife in our community.
 We provide a high standard of care to a wide variety of native and migratory species.
 Approximately 80% of our patients are wild birds (waterfowl, birds of prey, songbirds) and 20% mammals (squirrels, porcupines, fox).

-Working under the supervision of the Director of WILDCare or appropriately identified staff, interns will:
+Working under the supervision of the WILDCare Manager, or appropriately identified staff, interns will:

 - Enter information from our wildlife patient charts into our databases